The Origin Story of South Indian Filter Coffee

-A little story on Coffee’s origin in India.
+Let's start with a little story of "COFFEE's" origin in India.
 In 1600 AD a Sufi saint named Bababudan went on a pilgrimage to Mecca.
 On his journey back from Mocha ( a port city in Yemen ) famous for Mocha Coffee beans, he secretly bought back 7 coffee beans by hiding them in his beard.
-Bababudan discovered that Arabs were using coffee beans to prepare a dark and sweetish drink called Qahwa.
-Fascinated by the drink he couldn’t resist his urge to bring seven beans to India.

 Our homegrown coffee Panduranga Coffee comes from the sky kissing high altitude coffee plantations in Chikmagalur.
 The entire process of Berry to Blend, from coffee grown, to handpicked, to processing, roasting, blending, cupping & packaging takes place in Chikmagalur.